Capital Gains Tax Calculator

 Short-Term10% - 37%≤ 1 yearTaxed as ordinary income

-Note: Collectibles (art, coins, antiques) are taxed at a maximum 28% rate.
+Note: Collectibles (art, coins, antiques, wine) are taxed at a maximum 28% rate.
 Qualified small business stock may qualify for exclusions under Section 1202.

-Capital gains rules apply to virtually all investment property:
+Capital gains rules apply to virtually all investment property, though some assets carry special rules:

-• Business Assets: Equipment, intellectual property, goodwill from business sales
+• Business Assets: Equipment, intellectual property, and goodwill from business sales.

 How to Use This Calculator